About

 Programming various stuff in various languages

-Some people will find this hard to believe, but I initially hated computers.
+Some may find this hard to believe, but I initially hated computers.
 In 1989, before my dad bought a Macintosh SE/30, I only knew DOS PCs with their uninviting black screen and arcane prompt commands one had to learn by heart.
-But the Mac proved to be a much ‘friendlier’ machine, and at that time HyperCard was preinstalled.
-HyperTalk, HyperCard's easy-to-learn scripting language, introduced me into the world of programming.
-It would take a while until I learned other languages but nowadays I mostly program stuff in C, C++ and Perl, and of course the occasional JavaScript on this site.
-I also have some experience with Java, and I have had courses in Scheme and Prolog, but my knowledge of those two is extremely rusty.
-(By the way, these days I use the command prompt more often than GUIs…)
+(Ironically, these days I use the command prompt more often than GUIs.)
+The Mac proved to be a much ‘friendlier’ machine, and at that time HyperCard was preinstalled.
+HyperTalk (HyperCard's easy-to-learn scripting language) introduced me into the world of programming.
+It would take a while until I learned other languages but nowadays I mostly program stuff in Python, Perl, C++, C, and of course the occasional JavaScript on this site.
+I also have very limited experience with Java, and I have had courses in Scheme and Prolog, but my knowledge of those is extremely rusty.

 Sports